Save and make money while studying abroad

 - Start saving now

 With all of these tips, you’ll be able to save money and earn some extra cash while you’re abroad.
 It’s worth looking for opportunities before you move so you know the options that are open to you.
-SchoolApply will guide you throughout this entire process while you apply to universities abroad.
-However, after your arrival, you’ll get help from your classmates when it comes to finding a suitable job.
+SchoolApply will guide you throughout this process while you apply to universities abroad.
+However, after your arrival, you can ask your classmates or even the student centre at you university for help with finding a suitable job.

 But before that, you need to send your application to a university.
 Let SchoolApply help you find the school and program that’s right for you and get ready to experience a life-changing journey abroad.